zaBogdan/Zephyrus/README.md

 ```

 Version 0.4 - Close to finish the API
-+ Service installation stage completed.
+- + Service installation stage completed.
-+ File restructuring to separate the backend and the frontend.
+- + File restructuring to separate the backend and the frontend.
-+ Working with docker containers now
+- + Working with docker containers now
+- + Tokens now generate securely
-?
+- ?
 Roles for users (Administrator, Moderator and Reader)
-?
+- ?
 Session cookies now generated securely
-?
+- ?
 Posts are now completed
-?
+- ?
 Home, Posts and Profile pages are now working and linked.
-- Removed first installation system, because it was broken.
+- - Removed first installation system, because it was broken.
-!
+- !
 Fixed the FileSystem.
 Now you can't upload the files with malicious content.
 > **Note** At this moment this version is in it's early alpha.
 Don't install this on your production system!

 Version 0.3